Creating, Querying, and Maintaining Asynchronous Materialized Views

 t1.l_suppkey;

-The SQL definition of a materialized view can utilize other materialized views, referred to as nested materialized views.
-There is theoretically no limit to the number of nesting levels, and such materialized views can be queried directly or transparently rewritten.
-Nested materialized views are also eligible for transparent rewriting.
+The SQL definition of a materialized view can use another materialized view; this is called a nested materialized view.
+There is theoretically no limit to the nesting depth, and this materialized view can be both directly queried and transparently rewritten.
+Nested materialized views can also participate in transparent rewriting.

 CREATE MATERIALIZED VIEW mv8_0_inner_mv